Prince Charles Could Become King Sooner Than Expected After Queen’s Latest Move

 According to Heart, after Prince Charles married Camilla in 2005, “he released a statement indicating that when he becomes King his second wife would not use the normal title of Queen Consort out of respect to the late Princess Diana.”
 But sometime between then and now, that statement has disappeared from the couple’s website.
 Perhaps because at the time it was still so close to the world losing their people’s princess, he wanted to be respectful but now that it’s beyond the 20th anniversary of her shocking death, he’s hoping his subjects will not mind his wife getting that title.

-In the meantime, the Royals are preparing to host U.S. President Donald Trump and his wife Melania on Friday when they arrive at Windsor Castle, though it’s not a state occasion.
+In the meantime, the royals are preparing to host U.S. President Donald Trump and his wife Melania on Friday when they arrive at Windsor Castle, though it’s not a state occasion.
 They will be having tea together and the entire event should last less than an hour, according to USA Today.
 The president will be spending a few days in the United Kingdom, where he is also expected to meet with the prime minister, Theresa May.
 Of course, Trump will also use the opportunity to visit his golf courses in Scotland, but his meeting with the Queen will be the most important element of his visit.